-Take up a winter sport, you can read a fitness review to decide whether snowboarding or skiing is better for you – Both sports torch calories, especially if you aren’t particularly good at them and fall over a lot.
+Take up a winter sport, you can read a fitness review to decide whether snowboarding or skiing is better for you, just don’t forget to layer up to avoid being cold or sick.
+You can always use alpaca fabric, like alpaca gloves for starters.
+Both sports torch calories, especially if you aren’t particularly good at them and fall over a lot.
 I would say snow tubing isn’t a sport and doesn’t really burn that many calories, but if it’ll get you out of the kitchen, go for it!
 Obviously, the time spent on the slopes will also take your mind off all the holiday treats you could be pounding.
 Plus, you will probably be exhausted after a day in the snow and want nothing more than to climb in your warm bed and doze off, instead of whip up a meal.

 Go for a long walk after meals – Not only is this good for digestion but going for a walk will help to keep the pounds at bay as you burn off the calories you have just consumed.
 Also, getting out of the house and clearing your head means a lesser chance of nibbling on food that you definitely don’t need.

 Intermittent fast – Since most of the heaviest meals around the holidays tend to be dinner, go light on breakfast and lunch or skip it all together so that you can enjoy your social holiday parties and family dinners without any guilt.

 Have you ever seen someone on the street who looked amazing (body goals in the flesh) and wondered what it takes to look like that, but of course couldn’t go up to a perfect stranger and start digging into their personal life.
 Who hasn’t, right?